 The problems:

 - Trolling motor battery sag.
 By mid-afternoon, my 36V system was sagging to 30V under load.
-The trolling motor was noticeably weaker—I couldn't hold position in current the way I could at 7 AM.
+The trolling motor was noticeably weaker.
+I could not hold position in current the way I could at 7 AM.

 - Electronics interference.
 My Lowrance HDS units would occasionally show static bars on Side Imaging.
 Worse, the LiveScope would sometimes reboot when the livewell pump kicked on.
-Same shared circuit, same problem I wrote about in my 16V sonar article.
+Sharing a battery between motors and sensitive electronics creates conducted noise — the same issue I covered in my 16V sonar article.

 - Weight.
-Three Group 31 lead-acid batteries weigh about 195 lbs total.
+Three Group 31 lead-acid batteries weigh about 195 lbs total (Group 31 AGMs typically run 60–75 lbs each, per West Marine and Battery Equivalents specifications).
 The starting battery adds another 50 lbs.
-That's 245 lbs of batteries before I add the electronics battery.
+That is 245 lbs of batteries before adding the electronics battery.

 - Inconsistent charging.
 Lead-acid batteries have different charge profiles than lithium, and I was never confident they were fully charged before a tournament day.